Dadaab: Health care

-The German Technical Cooperation (GTZ) provides basic health-care.
+The German Technical Cooperation (GTZ) provides basic healthcare.
 On a typical day, around 1,800 refugees get outpatient treatment in hospitals inside the camps.
 Since 2015, Dadaab has had the largest solar-powered borehole in Africa, which is equipped with 278 solar panels and provides 16,000 residents of the complex with a daily average of about 280,000 litres of water.

 Local health risks are complicated by overcrowding.
 They include diarrhea, pulmonary issues, fever, measles, acute jaundice syndrome, and cholera.
 Hepatitis E is also a potential issue, as the premises often have substandard sanitary facilities and unclean water.

 One reason refugees arrive at the camps is displacement caused by natural disasters.
 By the end of 2011, more than 25% of residents at the complex had come as a result of a drought in Eastern Africa.
 Individuals arriving under these conditions were already malnourished, and once at the camps they could experience additional food scarcity.
 Although malnutrition is a contributing factor to high death rates among children, it has been observed that life expectancy at the complex is positively correlated with years of inhabitation.

 Refugees receive food rations containing cereal, legumes, oil, and sugar from the World Food Programme (WFP).
 Due to overcrowding and lack of resources, they are not eligible for their initial rations until 12 days after arrival, on average.
 The rations are generally first distributed to children under the age of five because they are at the greatest health risk.
 Markets at each of the camps have fresh food for sale.
 However, due to limited income opportunities, most residents are unable to afford them.
 Some have used innovations such as multi-storey gardens to supplement rations.
 These require only basic supplies to construct and less water to maintain than normal gardens.